Marten Winkler

-Marten Winkler (born 31 October 2002) is a German footballer who plays as a forward for Hertha BSC.
+Marten Winkler (born 31 October 2002) is a German professional footballer who plays as a forward for Belgian Pro League club Anderlecht.

 Club career

 Winkler was born in Frankfurt an der Oder.
 After playing youth football for Union Fürstenwalde and Union Berlin, he joined Hertha BSC's academy in 2015.
 He made his debut for Hertha BSC on 15 May 2021 as a substitute in a 0–0 draw with 1.
 FC Köln.

+In July 2022, he joined Waldhof Mannheim on a season-long loan.

+Following Hertha's relegation to the 2.
+Bundesliga at the end of the 2022–23 season, Winkler broke into the Hertha first-team at the start of the 2023–24 season, and in October 2023, his contract with the club was extended until summer 2027.

+On 17 August 2026, Winkler signed a four-year contract with Anderlecht in Belgium.

 International career

 He has represented Germany at under-18 level.

+Style of play

+Winkler plays primarily as a striker, though can also play as a winger.